 sweet chilli sauce

 Preheat the oven to 220°C/200°C fan-forced.
 In a medium bowl, combine the peeled & chopped pumpkin, sweet chilli sauce, a drizzle of olive oil and a pinch of salt and pepper.
 Spread out over an oven tray lined with baking paper.
 Roast for 20-25 minutes or until tender and lightly caramelised.

 While the pumpkin is roasting, finely grate the ginger.
-Finely grate the garlic (see ingredients list).
+Finely grate the garlic.
 Finely chop the long red chilli (if using).
-Zest the lime to get a pinch.
-In a medium heatproof bowl, combine the ginger, garlic, long red chilli (if using) and lime zest and set aside.
+Zest the lime (see ingredients list) to get a pinch, then slice in half.
+In a medium heatproof bowl, combine the garlic, ginger, long red chilli (if using) and a pinch of lime zest and set aside.
 Slice the Malaysian tofu into 2cm squares.
 Thinly slice the cucumber into half-moons.
 Roughly chop the tomato.
 Thinly slice the mint leaves (reserve a few leaves for garnish!).

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the tofu to the pan and cook for 2 minutes on each side or until browned and warmed through.

-In a large bowl, combine the Asian mixed leaves, cucumber, tomato, mint, sweet chilli pumpkin and tofu.
+In a large bowl, combine the Asian mixed leaves, cucumber, tomato, sliced mint leaves, sweet chilli pumpkin and tofu.
 Pour over the dressing and toss to coat.
 TIP: Let the pumpkin, tofu and dressing cool slightly before adding to the salad to keep the leaves crisp.

 Divide the Malaysian tofu salad between plates and top with the crushed peanuts and any reserved mint leaves.